-Acceptance and Commitment Therapy (ACT) - Series
+Acceptance and Commitment Therapy (ACT)

 Acceptance and Commitment Therapy (ACT) is a third-wave behavioral psychotherapy that has been shown to be effective in the treatment of a wide range of issues including depression, anxiety, psychosis, and chronic pain.
 ACT integrates mindfulness skills with values-guided living.
 It helps clients develop a compassionate relationship to painful thoughts and feelings versus attempting to avoid or control them.
 This shift allows clients to focus instead on clarifying personal values and using that knowledge to take action that promotes a rich, meaningful life.

-Instructor: Edie Sue Sutker, LCSW
+Led by: Edit Sue Sutker, LCSW

 Location will very based on weather and COVID

 5140 Golf Road